 A systematic review found that zinc supplementation reduced the incidence of opportunistic infection in HIV patients in general and immunological failure in adults (defined as a drop in CD4 counts to < 200 cells ⁄mm3).
 However, viral load, mortality, and mother-to-child transmission of HIV and fetal outcomes were not significantly changed.

 Nutrition consultation to assess nutritional requirements.

-HIV infection is not currently curable, but is rather a chronic disease manageable with ART.
+HIV infection is not currently curable but is rather a chronic disease manageable with ART.
 Progressive immunosuppression and life-threatening, opportunistic infections can be greatly diminished through a combination of medications and a healthful diet.
-Emotional support from family, friends, and community, and also psychotherapeutic treatments, may provide additional immune benefits for persons with HIV.
+Emotional support from family, friends, and community, and psychotherapeutic treatments, may provide additional immune benefits for persons with HIV.
 Family members can encourage healthy lifestyle changes through diet, regular exercise, and abstinence from tobacco and alcohol.